TwoRingSoft/xcbs/test/README.md

 # Testing

 For now there's a single test.
 Execute `test.sh` to run it.
+It currently uses the Xcode 8.2 build chain.

 ## Details